 What is the application deadline for a merit award?

 The application deadline to be considered for a merit award is November 15.
-After November 15, the program continues to accept applications on a rolling basis, but cannot consider applicants for merit awards.
+After November 15, the program continues to accept applications on a rolling basis, but cannot guarantee those applicants will be considered for merit awards.

 What does the Admissions Committee look for in an applicant's creative writing sample?